NativeScript/docs-v7/vuejs-docs/ns-ui/Chart/Axes/datetimecontinuous.md

 page_title: Chart date time continuous axis | Progress NativeScript UI Documentation
 description: A page describing the DateTimeContinuousAxis in Telerik Chart for NativeScript.
 This article explains the most important things you need to know before using DateTimeContinuous axis.
 slug: chart-axes-datetimecontinuous-vue
-tags: chart, datetimecontinuous, axes, axis, vue
+tags: chart, datetimecontinuous, axes, axis, vue, nativescript, professional, ui
 position: 4
 publish: true
 ---

-# Chart Axes: DateTimeContinuousAxis
+# RadChart DateTimeContinuousAxis

 When [RadCartesianChart]({% slug chart-types-cartesian-vue %} "Read more about RadCartesianChart") visualizes {% typedoc_link classes:CategoricalSeries %}, it needs an axis that can represent the different categories.
 The {% typedoc_link classes:CategoricalAxis%} is used to displays a range of categories.
 Categories are built depending on the **Category** value of each **CategoricalDataPoint** present in the owning **CategoricalSeries** chart series.
 The axis is divided into discrete slots and each data point is visualized in the slot corresponding to its categorical value.

 {% typedoc_link classes:DateTimeContinuousAxis %} is a special axis that may be considered as a hybrid between a categorical and a value axis.
 DateTimeContinuousAxis works with categorical data but instead of categories, the axis builds time slots depending on its {% typedoc_link classes:DateTimeContinuousAxis,member:Minimum%}, {% typedoc_link classes:DateTimeContinuousAxis,member:Maximum%} and {% typedoc_link classes:DateTimeContinuousAxis,member:MajorStep%} values. {% typedoc_link classes:DateTimeContinuousAxis %} also expects valid Calendar values so that the data could be plotted correctly.
 Think of DateTimeContinuousAxis as a timeline where each data point has a certain position, depending on its Calendar value.
 The timeline range properties' values are automatically calculated if not set explicitly by the user: the default value of the major step is the smallest difference between any two Calendar values.
 Because this axis behaves like a numerical one, there might be empty time slots if no data falling into them is found.

-## Data binding specifics
+## Data Binding Specifics

 > When binding the chart to data that contains Date objects, developers need to convert these date objects to time in **milliseconds**.